LambdaTest/documentation/docs/install-apps-from-test-flight.md

 ---
 id: install-apps-from-test-flight
-title: Testing apps installed from Test Flight
+title: How to Test Apps Installed via Test flight?
 hide_title: true
 sidebar_label: Install Apps from Test Flight
 description: With LambdaTest, perform live interactive testing of mobile applications on Android emulators and iOS simulators and ensure your apps work seamlessly across multiple versions of Android emulators and iOS simulators.